 - 4.5.1: Robots participating in the Humanoid League competitions must be mostly black or of dark grey color (i.e. RAL 7011 Iron Grey or darker) and non reflective.
 Less than 10% of the total body surface may have a higher reflectance, e.g. gray or white.
 Less than 1% of the total body surface may be colored.
-Any color used for the field (green, yellow, blue) or the ball (orange) must be avoided. - 4.5.2: The robots must be marked with team markers, attached to the trunk.
+Any color used for the field (green, yellow, blue) or the ball (orange) must be avoided.
+Arms, legs and bodies of the robot must be of solid shape appearance. - 4.5.2: The robots must be marked with team markers., attached to the trunk.
 These markers are colored magenta for one team and cyan for the other team.
 At least an area of 8cm×8cm (KidSize) / 16cm×16cm (TeenSize) of the team markers must be visible from any side.
-If both teams cannot agree, which team color to use, a coin will be flipped 15 minutes prior to the game to assign the team colors. - 4.5.3: The robots of a team must be uniquely identifiable.
+Robot legs and arms must be covered by team markers.
+If both teams cannot agree, which team color to use, a coin will be flipped 15 minutes prior to the game to assign the team colors. - 4.5.3: The robots of each team must be uniquely identifiable.
 They must be marked with numbers or names.
 The goal keeper robot must be marked uniquely that it can be easily distinguished from the other robots of a team by the referees.